Introduction: Measuring Tape/Belt — a Pocket Reference for Your Waist

 Inkscape is open-source and free.
 It is the tool of choice for wikipedians and open-source aficionados.
 Cross-platform, steep learning curve.

-AutoCAD is certainly an option, but you must
+AutoCAD is an option, but not a very friendly one.

 An online editor called Method Draw is very clean, free, and simple to use for SVG manipulation.